Raw sugar extends recovery but upside capped, cocoa falls

 North American cocoa grind data, a measure of demand, is expected later on Thursday.

-September robusta coffee fell 1% to $1,745 a tonne, having hit its highest in more than 2-1/2 years on Monday.
+September robusta coffee was flat at $1,762 a tonne, having hit its highest in more than 2-1/2 years on Monday.

 Coffee prices in top robusta producer Vietnam edged up this week due to tight supplies at the end of the season and shipping container bottlenecks, traders said.